caioresende/7shifts/README.md

 # 7shifts
 This dashoboard shows a table of users with their own working hours.
 It was built with  angularjs + angular material

-# Running the app
-This section does a step by step on how to run the app.
-There is already a deployed version here: https://comp-manager-caio.herokuapp.com. ***Have fun!***
 ## Local Environment
 To run locally, using gulp and node, follow the steps after opening terminal:
   1. Clone this repository.